NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/aws/BuildingUsingLocalSystem.rst

 Configure the project
 *********************

-Follow the :ref:`configuration instructions for the firmware <aws-firmware-configuration>` and update the :file:`prj.conf` and :file:`overlay-debug.conf` file.
+Follow the :ref:`configuration instructions for the firmware <aws-firmware-configuration>` and update the :file:`prj.conf` file and the :file:`overlay-debug.conf` file.

 Build the project
 *****************